Antaur

 Antour is a village in Alinagar Block of the Benipur Subdivision under Darbhanga district in Bihar state, in northeastern India.
 It is located 28 km east from district headquarters of Darbhanga and 138 km from the state capital Patna.

+Nearby cities include Jhanjharpur, Darbhanga, Madhubani, Samastipur, Muzaffarpur, and Rosera.

+Antour is surrounded by Benipur Block to the west, Alinagar Block to the east, Tardih Block to the north, and Ghanshyampur Block to the east.